flynn/flynn/Godeps/_workspace/src/github.com/docker/docker/daemon/graphdriver/devmapper/README.md

     Enables or disables the use of blkdiscard when removing devicemapper devices.
-This is enabled by default (only) if using loopback devices and is required to res-parsify the loopback file on image/container removal.
+This is enabled by default (only) if using loopback devices and is required to resparsify the loopback file on image/container removal.

     Disabling this on loopback can lead to *much* faster container